-The last part of this introduction is a list of the remaining topics in these lecture notes.
-Section 2:
+The last part of this introduction is a compact overview of the remaining sections in these lecture notes.

-• How to obtain N time-domain complex samples of a complex baseband (low-frequency) version of an OFDM signal by using the size-N IDFT (Inverse Discrete Fourier Transform).
-A relatively low value of the sampling frequency is here assumed.
-Section 3:
+• How to obtain N time-domain complex samples of a complex baseband (low-frequency) OFDM signal by using the size-N IDFT (Inverse Discrete Fourier Transform).

-- Adding L additional time-domain complex samples corresponding to the CP (Cyclic Prefix), a new size-(L+N) sequence of complex samples is constructed - Using D/A converters, applied to the size-(L+N) complex sequence, the continuous time analog I- and Q-components of the transmitted OFDM signal are obtained.
-Section 4:
+- By adding L additional time-domain complex samples, corresponding to the CP (Cyclic Prefix), a new size-(L+N) sequence of complex samples is constructed - By using D/A converters, applied to the size-(L+N) complex sequence, the continuous-time (analog) I- and Q-components of the desired OFDM signal are created.

-• I/Q frequency up-converting (mixing) to the carrier frequency, power amplifying and thereby obtaining the transmitted OFDM signal.
-Section 5:
+• By I/Q frequency up-conversion (mixing) to the carrier frequency and power amplifying the desired transmitted OFDM signal is created.